reillypascal/personalsite-ssg/pages/posts/2025/05/databending-part-5.md

 <link rel="stylesheet" type="text/css" href="/styles/notes-photos.css">

-Today we'll be talking about the VOX or [Dialogic ADPCM](https://en.wikipedia.org/wiki/Dialogic_ADPCM) format—a lossy algorithm from [Oki Electric](https://en.wikipedia.org/wiki/Dialogic_ADPCM) for digital voice telephony — and using it to translate raw data (e.g., program files) into audio.
+Today we'll be talking about the VOX or [Dialogic ADPCM](https://en.wikipedia.org/wiki/Dialogic_ADPCM) format—a lossy algorithm from [Oki Electric](https://en.wikipedia.org/wiki/Dialogic_ADPCM) for digital voice telephony—and using it to translate raw data (e.g., program files) into audio.
 As I mentioned in my [first post](/posts/2025/01/databending-part-1/) on the topic, at a certain point,

 > once you listen to the “sonified” data from enough files, commonalities start to become apparent.
 Many programs use some of the same \[library] files, and…\[even] differently-named library files sometimes contain similar elements—likely re-used code patterns, or further library code compiled in.